tricodex/Reproducing_DialSummEval/README.md

 | Fluency | 0.55             | 0.77             |
 | Relevance | 0.69             | 0.51             |

+## Code

+Depending on the operating system (e.g. Linux/Windows), several paths within the code need to be adjusted, beware of \ and /.
+The base directory in every python file need to be adjusted or commented out.

 ## Analysis

 The analysis of the human annotations compared to the metric scores is located in the following path: `.\DialSummEvalVU\reproduce\analysis\analysis.py`.
 The script can be run using the following command in the terminal/command prompt: `python .\DialSummEvalVU\reproduce\analysis\analysis.py`